TomBener/craftero/README.md

 ### Step 1: Duplicate Craft Template

-Duplicate the [Craftero Template](https://key.craft.me/J0q5mDobFLYSm4) to your Craft Space:
+Duplicate the [Craftero Template](https://key.craft.me/J0q5mDobFLYSm4) to your Craft Space.
+This template includes a collection with the following fields for syncing Zotero items:

 | Craft Field Name | Type | Zotero Metadata |
 | :--- | :--- | :--- |